Thursday, March 20, 2025

 Why the Spanish League referees are known for their two surnames?

-Japan Sevilla, Brito Arceo, Mejuto González, Diaz Vega, Andújar Oliver… We could spend hours and sure we'd know all or almost all sing the second name of many of the Spanish referees after hearing the first.
+Japan Sevilla, Brito Arceo, Mejuto González, Diaz Vega, Andújar Oliver…so we could spend hours and surely all or almost all of us would know how to sing the second surname of many of the Spanish referees after hearing the first.

 This habit not really know at what point it began to be used although there is an urban legend about a referee of the year 70 whose names were Franco Martínez.
 As it happens, that this referee surname shared with the dictator Francisco Franco and this is something that brought a lot of problems and anecdotes.